SkygearIO/features/features/246-custom-domain/index.md

 - `A` record is used for setting up DNS record, so both apex domain and subdomain can be supported.
 - After developer verified a domain, Skygear Cluster will verify the root domain by checking `TXT` record.
 Once the root domain is verified, the root domain will be added to that specific app.
 Developer will not need to add `TXT` record again for the new subdomains in that app, only `A` record will be checked.
+- Configure custom domain requires root domain ownership verification, so it is not supported if developer can control the subdomain only (e.g. free domain).

 ## Scenario